gambitproject/gambit/doc/gui.efg.rst

 copy it as needed elsewhere.

 Gambit provides a convenient idiom for this.
-Clicking on any nonterminal node and dragging to any terminal node implements a move operation, which moves the entire subtree rooted at the original, nonterminal node to the terminal node.
+Clicking on any nonterminal node and dragging to another node results in a context-aware popup menu.
+Depending on the destination node, this menu offers the option of copying the subtree rooted at the original node, moving it entirely, or placing the destination node in the same information set as the source node.

-To turn the operation into a copy operation:

-+ On Windows and Linux systems, hold down the :kbd:`Ctrl` key during the operation.
-+ On OS X, hold down the :kbd:`Cmd` key when starting the drag operation, then release prior to dropping.

-The entire subtree rooted at the original node is copied, starting at the terminal node.
-In this copy operation, each node in the copied image is placed in the same information set as the corresponding node in the original subtree.

-Copying a subtree to a terminal node in that subtree is also supported.
-In this case, the copying operation is halted when reaching the terminal node, to avoid an infinite loop.
-Thus, this feature can also be helpful in constructing multiple-stage games.

 Removing parts of a game tree